-Mount Sinai subscribed for a total of 1,382,489 new American Depositary Shares at \$2.17 per ADS.
-Christopher Mills, Non-Executive Chairman, and his related parties subscribed for a total of 346,375 Ordinary Shares at £0.90 per Ordinary Share.
+ISMMS subscribed for a total 9,360,374 ordinary shares at £0.20 per ordinary share in the Private Placement.

+Christopher Mills, Non-Executive Chairman then, and his related parties subscribed for a total of 4,000,000 ordinary shares at £0.20 per ordinary share in the Private Placement.